 Cardiac arrest is an electrical misfiring in the heart resulting in an irregular beat that disrupts blood flow to vital organs.
-Every year in the United States there are over 475,000 cardiac arrests, with 350,000 occurring outside of a medical facility, leaving victims stranded with no doctor in sight, but immediate administration of CPR can double or even triple chances of survival.
+Every year in the United States, there are over 475,000 cardiac arrests, with 350,000 occurring outside of a medical facility, leaving victims stranded with no doctor in sight.
+But immediate administration of CPR can double or even triple the chances of survival.
 Cardiac arrest is an agonizing and slow way to die and is sadly a leading cause of death in America, however, bystander CPR administration can increase survivorship rates up to 45%.
 Use of Automated External Defibrillators (AEDs) improves recovery rates from 2% to over 80% with proper and prompt administration.
 Help is needed immediately and proper training is crucial in those seconds; anyone can learn how to save the life of a person suffering from cardiac arrest.
 This is the goal of the American CPR Care Association.

 What is the CPR/ AED course?

 The CPR/AED course offered by American CPR Care Association is an online video-based guided training that teaches adults and children alike how to save a person suffering from cardiac arrest.
 This course is designed to develop the skills needed to effectively respond in an emergency situation in accordance with the Emergency Cardiovascular Care (ECC) and AHA’s 2015 CPR Guidelines.
 It teaches proper chest compression technique and correct administration of a defibrillator.

 - The majority of cardiac arrests occur at home and over 70% outside of a hospital.
 Should you be called upon to help a victim, it’s likely to be a loved one.

 - Many Americans report feeling helpless to provide aid in the event of a loved one suffering from cardiac arrest.